 Maggie will be your lunch or dinner here.
 There are several Maggie points in Nubra valley and finding a tea shop or small Dhaba that serves Maggie will be not a problem.
-Try to look for a home stay and ask the owner if they can serve vegetarian food.
+Try to look for a homestay and ask the owner if they can serve vegetarian food.

 Again, I am not too sure about this but it’s worth a shot.
 Ask around in Diskit for this place and any of the locals will point you in the right direction.

 Vegetarian Restaurants at Pangong Tso

-Another thing that you can do is to ask around at the camp sites and find one that does not serve non vegetarian food at all.
-This however is a long shot and chances of finding such a camp site are slim.
+Another thing that you can do is to ask around at the campsites and find one that does not serve non-vegetarian food at all.
+This however is a long shot and chances of finding such a campsite are slim.

 Vegetarian Restaurants in Karzok (Tso Moriri)

 I do not believe there is any restaurant at Karzok which is strictly vegetarian only.
-There is a tea shop near the monastery in Karzok where I believe they just serve tea, Maggie, Paranthas and noodles.
-I am not too sure about the non-veg part but you can ask here.
-Rest of the guest houses and hotels sever both veg and non veg.
+There is a tea shop near the monastery in Karzok where I believe they just serve tea, Maggie, Paranthas, dal-chawal, and noodles.
+The rest of the guest houses and hotels sever both veg and non-veg.

 Manali Leh Highway

-While traversing on Manali Leh road, the major stopover points are at Pang, Sarchu, Jispa and Keylong.
+While traversing on Manali Leh road, the major stopover points are at Pang, Sarchu, Jispa, and Keylong.
 Most of the people traveling to Leh or to Manali from Leh stop at either of these places.